trilinos/ForTrilinos/docs/source/install.rst

 Building ForTrilinos
 --------------------

 ForTrilinos is configured and built using `TriBITS <https://tribits.org>`_.
-ForTrilinos builds within Trilinos effectively as an internal package.
+ForTrilinos builds within Trilinos effectively as an external package.
 The following steps are required to build and install ForTrilinos:

 1. Download Trilinos version